 - How many patients have admitted and remained in treatment until agreed upon discharge;

-- How many patients have relapsed while on-site or off-site and returning to Hathaway;
+- What patients have relapsed while on-site or off-site and returning to Hathaway;

 - How many patients have admitted and remained sober in spite of leaving against medical advice;

-- How many patients have left against medical advice and relapsed;
+- What patients have left against medical advice and relapsed;

 Methods of Data Collection with Former Patients:

-- Hathaway Staff, having already established rapport during treatment, have the opportunity to conduct face -to-face interviews have a very high response rate.
+- Hathaway Staff has the opportunity to conduct face-to-face interviews which have a very high response rate.

 - Computer Assisted Personal Interviewing (CAPI) is like a personal interview, but we use a laptop or tablet instead of paper questionnaires to enter the responses.
 CAPI has some of the same setbacks as the Telephone interviews.

 It must be considered that a particular portion of patients will not be available, after discharge, to supply information on their quality of life, continued participation in treatment, and sobriety.
-We believe the percentage of those who we have “lost” in terms of communication or simple lack of ability to make contact, factors in at 19%.
-We include this consideration into our data, although we continue to make attempts to contact former patients, when they have been initially “off-line”.
+We believe the percentage of those who we have “lost” in terms of communication or simple lack of ability to make contact, factors is at 19%.
+We include this consideration in our data.
+Although we continue to make attempts to contact former patients when they have been initially “off-line”.